ParallelMaths/parallel/pages/11-13-twelve-days-christmas.md

 :::

-## 4. A Christmassy question based on an Intermediate Maths Challenge
+## 4. A Christmassy question based on an Intermediate Maths Challenge Problem
 <!--- (2002) Q13 --->

 ::: problem id=4_1 marks=4